India re-elected to International Maritime Organisation Council

 "India is hereby putting forward its candidature for a re-election to the Council of the International Maritime Organisation (IMO) in Category B, representing the developing countries and those with the largest interests in international sea borne trade," Union Shipping and Road Transport Minister Nitin Gadkari had said in his address to the IMO in London earlier this week.

-He had assured the organisation during his UK visit that India would again dedicate itself, with renewed commitment, towards the development of the objectives of IMO, if re-elected, and leverage the opportunity for the accelerated and sustained growth of the global maritime community.
+He had assured the organisation during his UK visit that India would rededicate itself with renewed commitment towards the development of the objectives of IMO, if re-elected, and leverage the opportunity for the accelerated and sustained growth of the global maritime community.

-"With the Indian economy poised to grow faster, the government is alive to the possibility of a quantum jump in the maritime activities on the Indian coasts," he said.

 India has been one of the earliest members of the IMO, having ratified its convention and joined it as a member-state in the year 1959.